LexieData/LexieData.GitHub.io/capstone_project.md

 ## The Data
 The data from this project comes from the Harvard Dataverse <a href="https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/KRQMKU">website</a>.
 This website shows the Billboard Annual Charts for the United States from 1946-2023. <br>
-This data set contains 7004 rows and 12 columns, where each row represents song ranking and the columns contain information like genre, ASACP Songwriter, BMI Songwriter, and year.
+This data set contains 7004 rows and 12 columns, where each row represents song ranking and the columns contain information like genre, artist, ASACP Songwriter, BMI Songwriter, and year.
 I used PowerBI to create visualizations using this data.

 ## Analysis